Psychology and Human Services, BS

 3

 No more than two grades of D in upper-division courses are allowed in the Psychology major.
-Upper-division courses are all courses other than those of Areas A through F. 1000- or 2000-level courses used in the upper division are included in this restriction.
+Upper-division courses are all courses other than those of Core IMPACTS.
+1000- or 2000-level courses used in the upper division are included in this restriction.

 4

-PSYC 2105 Statistics for Psychology must be selected if not taken in Area F or if MATH 1401 Elementary Statistics has not been taken in another area.
+*PSYC 2105 Statistics for Psychology must be selected if MATH 1401 Elementary Statistics has not been taken in another area.

 5